alacrity-aya/Kuro/README.md

 </div>

-## TODO: I'll rewrite this prject in go
+## TODO: I'll rewrite this project in go

 - bps <---> Bps is chaotic
 - using smoothrate to improve flow limit